sdzx-1/polysession/README.md

-A multi-role communication protocol framework that is ahead of its time.
+A multi-role communication protocol framework.